 Blood pressure measurement is usually safe and has no serious risks or side effects.
 In some cases, you may experience a temporary feeling of tightness or discomfort in the upper arm where the cuff was placed.
 This discomfort usually disappears quickly.

-A lung function test is a diagnostic test used to evaluate the function of the lungs.
-Various measurements are taken to obtain information about lung capacity.
-To determine this, the patient exhales into a special device at varying force and speed.
+A pulmonary function test is a diagnostic examination used to assess the function of the lungs.
+Various measurements are taken to obtain information about lung capacity, airflow and volume.
+To determine this, a special device is used to exhale at different forces and speeds.
 The device measures parameters such as vital capacity (maximum volume of air that can be exhaled) and respiratory flow rate.
-This helps diagnose respiratory diseases such as asthma, chronic obstructive pulmonary disease (COPD), pulmonary fibrosis or pneumonia.
+This helps to diagnose respiratory diseases such as asthma, chronic obstructive pulmonary disease (COPD) or pulmonary fibrosis.

 Please avoid strenuous physical activity immediately before the test as this may affect the results.
 Be careful not to eat large meals just before the test to avoid respiratory impairment.
 Please refrain from smoking immediately before the test as it affects lung function.